-Soaring to heights of over 10,000 feet at speeds of up to 55mph Kerryman Mike O’Shea became the first person in the world to fly the length of Ireland, from Mizen Head in County Cork, to Malin Head in County Donegal, using a paraglider.
+Soaring to heights of over 10,000 feet at speeds of up to 55mph Kerryman Mike O’Shea became the first person in the world to fly the length of Ireland, from Mizen Head in County Cork, to Malin Head in County Donegal, using a paraglider, in 2014.

 Fighting strong winds he completed his 366 mile / 590 kilometer journey between Sunday, May 18 and Wednesday, May 21 of 2014.
 His route took him past Inch Beach, County Kerry, the Cliffs of Moher, County Clare, and Ben Bulben Mountain, in Sligo, to name but a few beautiful sights.